zy12aaf168/lm-code-react-props-state-cat-cards/README.md

 # React Props and State

-Welcome back to the wonderful world of React Part 2!
+Welcome to the wonderful world of React!

-This time we'll be investigating React Props and State.
+We'll be investigating components, props and state.
 Let's get started 🙌

 ![React Atom](./public/catom-dog.png)